milesmcc/talktodril/README.md

-# talktodril
+# Talk to Dril

-Talk to Dril!
-(For The Internet In Print)
+It's easy: in a POSIX terminal, type `telnet dril.rmrm.io 8192`